 All education providers must register with the Australian Government on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) before enrolling international students in a course.
-You can check if an education provider is registered by visiting the CRICOS website.
+You can check an education provider’s registration by visiting the CRICOS website.

-An international student is someone who is studying with an Australian education provider and needs an Australian student visa to complete all or part of their studies.
-We can also take complaints from students:
+An international student is a person studying with an Australian education provider and needs an Australian student visa to complete all or part of their studies.
+Wecan also take complaints from individuals:

 - who are intending to study on a student visa

-- who intended to apply a student visa and didn’t make the application, but have a complaint about their education provider’s decision during that time
+- who intended to apply for a student visa, didn’t make the application, but have a complaint about an education provider’s decision during that time

 Student visas are defined in the regulations to the ESOS Act.
-We do not consider complaints from students, such as:
+We do not consider complaints from:

 - a person who satisfies the secondary criteria, but not the primary criteria, for a student visa (for example an international student's spouse)